Skip to main content

 3 mentions Positive Neutral Negative

-The game's music is notably absent, leading some players to recommend alternative soundtracks, such as a 10-hour loop of the "Polish Cow" song, to enhance the gaming experience.
+The game's music is notably absent, leading players to suggest alternative soundtracks, such as a 10-hour loop of the "Polish Cow" song, to enhance their experience.

 • “There is no music in the game.”